abhinavsingh/proxy.py/README.md

                         Default: 128 KB.
 Maximum amount of data received from the server in a single recv() operation.
   --max-sendbuf-size MAX_SENDBUF_SIZE
                         Default: 64 KB.
-Maximum amount of data to dispatch in a single send() operation.
+Maximum amount of data to flush in a single send() operation.
   --timeout TIMEOUT     Default: 10.0.
 Number of seconds after which an
                         inactive connection must be dropped.
 Inactivity is defined by no data sent or received by the client.